Derek Sivers

 “How do you use these notes?”

-I’ve also used them to research a certain subject, like discipline for example, I’ll go search all notes for any mention of discipline, and re-read the thoughts on that subject.
+I search across books for certain ideas.
+For example, discipline: I’ll go search all notes for any mention of discipline, and re-read the thoughts on that subject.
+I like that it finds ideas about discipline as applied to investing, or fitness, or meditation, or whatever.

 “Why don’t I see __(some book)___?”

 I do read fiction, but I don’t take notes on it.
-For fiction, I prefer audiobook.
+For fiction, I prefer films or audiobook.

 I also read hundreds of books before 2007, but didn’t start taking notes until I realized I was forgetting what I had read.